rbannist/iac-hackathon/guide.md

 ### Create Jenkins VM
 * Azure Portal -> New -> Jenkins (Bitnami)
 * Deploy to Jenkins RG
+* Managed Disks, always!
 * A2_v2 is a good size
 * New vNet -> 192.168.0.0/23 for address space, 192.168.0.0/24 for subnet
 * Leave boot diagnostics enabled

 ### Initial Jenkins Config
-* Browse to public IP of Jenkins server
+* Browse to public IP of Jenkins server (can see in  properties of VM)
-* Username is user
+* Username is "user"
 * Password is shown in boot diagnostics of VM
 * Install recommended plugins, restart

 ### Prepare Jenkins VM
-* SSH into Jenkins VM
+* SSH into Jenkins VM using public IP
 * Install Azure CLI using following code:

 ```bash